-But even more impressive are his trailblazing statistics.
-He was the first Latin American baseball player to: win a World Series (1960); to receive an NL MVP Award (1966); first to receive a World Series MVP Award (1971) and he was also, the first Latin American (Puerto Rican) baseball player to be enshrined into the Baseball Hall of Fame.
+Equally impressive are his trailblazing statistics.
+He was the first Latin American baseball player to win a World Series (1960); first to receive an NL MVP Award (1966); first to receive a World Series MVP Award (1971) and he was also, the first Latin American baseball player to be enshrined into the Baseball Hall of Fame.

 Roberto was a humanitarian at heart, during the offseason he spent most of his time helping to improve the welfare and happiness of people, specifically in Latin American countries.
 In fact, tragedy struck on December 23, 1972.
 Roberto heading to Nicaragua to help those effected by a horrific earthquake died in a plane crash into the Atlantic ocean just moments after take off.
 The baseball community was heavy-hearted by the news and soon after the Baseball Writers Association of America voted and waived the five-year waiting period for induction into the Hall of Fame, due to the circumstances of his death, his outstanding skill on the field he was enshrined in 1973.
 Major League Baseball in an effort to show honor to Roberto’s memory changed the name of the Commissioner’s Award to the Roberto Clemente Award and every year a player who shows great playing skills and who is actively involved in community work is selected at the World Series.
 They are given an award and a check to the charity of their choice, and this one can say is Roberto Clemente’s legacy.
 Decades after his death his name and memory are still synonymous with helping others.